Chocolate Vanilla Fruit and Nut Fudge

 Refrigerate 4 hours

-Chocolate Vanilla Fruit and Nut Fudge is an easy two layer no-bake candy recipe perfect for the holidays with cranberries, walnuts, raisins, and pecans.
+Chocolate Vanilla Fruit and Nut Fudge is an easy two layer no-bake candy recipe perfect for the holidays.
+Great to box up and give as a gift!

-Just like our recipe for See’s Vanilla Walnut Fudge, this rich Candy Recipe makes soft fudge with crunchy add-ins.
+Just like our recipe for See’s Vanilla Walnut Fudge and See’s Bordeaux Pecan Fudge, this rich Candy Recipe makes soft fudge with crunchy add-ins.
 Plus, fruit and nut fudge has a combination of semi-sweet and white chocolate throughout to add even more flavor and variation.

-Chocolate Vanilla Fruit and Nut Fudge pieces in stack
+Sabrina’s Chocolate Vanilla Fruit and Nut Fudge Recipe

 This homemade fudge is absolutely perfect for Christmas.
 The cranberries, walnuts, raisins, and pecans make a delicious and crunchy mix of holiday favorites.
 All the flavorful add-ins are surrounded by sweet and tender fudge that’s unbelievably easy to make.